10xcodecamp/white-bear-fast-track-assets/README.md

 Review the screenshots in the `screenshots` folder.
 Try to match the mockups but watch the video for this project where I explain that sometimes it is okay to deviate from the mockups in the interest of releasing code faster.

+## Fonts

+You won't have to import these, but just to verify in your browser console, here are the fonts that are used in this application:

+#### Noto Sans
+Standard font for all application elements.

+#### Noto Serif
+Font for the text on the study cards.

+#### Fira Sans
+Font for the brand text next to the logo.

 ## Font sizes and structure of HTML elements

 `<h1>` - White Bear logo text on the landing page